playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 Caching data is a typical optimization in modern applications, and so Play provides a global cache.

-> An important point about the cache is that it behaves just like a cache should: the data you just stored may just go missing.
+**Note:** An important point about the cache is that it behaves just like a cache should: the data you just stored may just go missing.

 For any data stored in the cache, a regeneration strategy needs to be put in place in case the data goes missing.
 This philosophy is one of the fundamentals behind Play, and is different from Java EE, where the session is expected to retain values throughout its lifetime.